 QR Codes on Resumes

-How to Use a QR Code on Your Resume to Stand Out From the Crowd
+Reasons to Use a QR Code on Your Resume

-To catch an eye: QR codes are widely used on everything from movie posters to fast food placemats, but they're still relatively novel on resumes.
-It can work in your favor, especially in an economic downturn when every job opening attracts scores - if not hundreds or thousands - of applicants.
-It can help you attract the hiring manager's attention, which is the crucial first step in getting hired.
+QR codes are widely used on everything from movie posters to fast food placemats, but they're still relatively novel on resumes.
+It can work in your favor, especially if you're applying for a job with a large pool of applicants.
+The QR code may help you attract the hiring manager's attention, which is the crucial first step in getting hired.

-Botox for your resume: QR codes have a definite coolness factor, and their use instantly brands you as tech-savvy - as someone who embraces emerging technology.
-It can give you an edge.
+QR codes have a definite coolness factor, and their use instantly brands you as tech-savvy - as someone who embraces emerging technology.
 If you're an older job applicant, QR codes can help inoculate you against age discrimination by underscoring that you're open to innovation.